-There are few things more stressful than a move, not only because of the way it uproots your life but because the actual physical process of moving and packing is hard work and overwhelming.
+There are few things more stressful than a move.
+Not only does it uproot your life, but the actual physical process of moving and packing is hard work and often overwhelming.

 1. Create a Schedule or Timetable First

 It’s all too easy to put things off until you realize with a panic that you’re not ready for moving day.
 Avoid the last minute scramble by planning out how much time you have, how long you think it will take to pack each room and create a schedule with adequate time built in.

 You should start planning and preparing about a month before moving day.
 Create a moving checklist to start following early on to make your move less stressful when moving day arrives.